halfzebra/create-elm-app/template/README.md

 ## Available scripts
 In the project directory you can run:
 ### `elm-app build`
-Builds the app for production to the `dist` folder.
+Builds the app for production to the `build` folder.

 The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!